 Group Summer Scholars Research Program

 The 2021 NJCSTM Group Summer Scholars Research Program (GSSRP) will run for 4 weeks from July 6 – July 29, 2021 (Monday-Thursday).
-Participants will work alongside faculty and staff on cutting-edge research projects, conducting original and authentic experiments in Analytical Chemistry, Virtual Reality & Scientific Visualization, Microbiomes & Bioinformatics, Cancer Biology, Computational Mathematics and Modern Drug Discovery.
+Participants will work alongside faculty and staff on cutting-edge research projects, conducting original and authentic experiments in Analytical Chemistry, Virtual Reality & Scientific Visualization, Microbiology, Cancer Biology, Computational Mathematics, Developmental Biology and Modern Drug Discovery.
 Participants gain valuable technical skills and research experience and learn to work as part of a research team.

 Program Timeline: July 6 – July 29, 2021 (Monday-Thursday)